An Improved Bound for Weak Epsilon-Nets in the Plane: Introduction

 The only interesting instances in which the gap has been essentially closed, involve special point sets \cite{Chazelle,Sphere,AlonChains}.
-For example, Alon {\it et al.} \cite{AlonChains} showed in 2008 that any finite point set in a convex position in $\reals^2$ allows for a weak $\eps$-net of cardinality $\displaystyle O\left(\frac{\alpha(\eps)}{\eps}\right)$ with respect to convex sets.
+For example, Alon {\it et al.} \cite{AlonChains} showed in 2008 that any finite point set in {\it a convex position in $\reals^2$} allows for a weak $\eps$-net of cardinality $\displaystyle O\left(\alpha(\eps)/\eps\right)$ with respect to convex sets, where $\alpha(\cdot)$ denotes the inverse Ackerman function.

-\paragraph{Our result and organization.} We provide the first improvement of the general bound in $\reals^2$.
+\paragraph{Our result and organization.} We provide the first improvement\footnote{A follow-up study of the author \cite{STOC} establishes a similar improvement in all dimensions $d\geq 3$.
+Its remarkable that the higher-dimensional argument does not yield Theorem \ref{Thm:Main} for $d=2$; see Section \ref{Sec:Conclude} for a brief comparison.} of the general bound in $\reals^2$.

 \begin{theorem} We have

 for any $\gamma>0$.